apache/arrow/c_glib/README.md

 ## How to run test

 Arrow GLib has unit tests.
-You can confirm that you install Apache GLib correctly by running unit tests.
+You can confirm that you install Arrow GLib correctly by running unit tests.

 You need to install the followings to run unit tests: